 In addition to playing in the World Youth Wind Symphony, select students will have the opportunity to perform in Chamber Winds.
 This ensemble will maintain a flexible instrumentation and perform works from the chamber wind repertoire.

-- Video or audio file #1: Choose one movement from a piece listed in the suggested audition repertoire list (see bottom of this page), or choose a piece of comparable difficulty.
+Video or audio file #1: Choose one movement from a piece listed in the suggested audition repertoire list, or choose a piece of comparable difficulty.
 Selections of contrasting style, and piano accompaniment when appropriate, are recommended.
 Percussionists should demonstrate skills on each of the following: snare drum, mallet instruments and timpani.

 Helpful tip: place the microphone about six feet from your instrument.